hritsh/calorify-estore/docs/DesignDoc.md

 ![Domain Model](Calorify.png)

 There is a parent entity which represents the user, is then extended into two based on privileges of the role: 1) admin/owner 2) customer.
 Another crucial entity is the product/food that is being sold for purchase by a customer.
 The products being sold are kept inside inventory.
 A customer has access to the menu which displays all the products present in the inventory.
 If the customer wants to filter for a specific product or type of product, they use the Search bar.
 The admin is able to modify the contents of this inventory.
 The user can add products from inventory to their shopping cart, which can be described as an attribute of User and the shopping cart is persistent across login sessions.
 The customer can checkout from shopping cart to place an order.
 This order will be put for delivery after purchase.
 The user can also search for products by name, price, and calories.
 The admin is the only one allowed to add, remove, and update products in the inventory.
 The customer can use ingredients in the inventory to make their own salad which will be a custom product created by the user that will be placed in the shopping cart and can be purchased in checkout.
 The customer can place reviews for their purchased products.
 These purchased orders can give rewards that are a discount on certain products.
 Finally the customers personal details can be usd to calculate BMI and the recommended calories.
 This can be used by the user to filter products based their suggested calorie intake

 ## Architecture and Design

+The Estore-UI is the graphical user interface front end for our application.
+It is made up of HTML, CSS, and TypeScript code and uses the Angular framework.
+The Estore-UI communicates with the Estore-API to fetch data and to send data back to the backend for processing.

+The Estore-API is the back end for our application.
+It is made up of Java code and uses the Spring framework.
+The Estore-API receives HTTP requests from the Estore-UI and responds with HTTP answers.
+The Estore-API uses I/O to communicate with the storage for read and write.
+JSON files constitute the storage and format of requests and response bodies

 Our application consists of three main components: the model, the controller and the persistence.

-The Angular framework is used to create the Estore-UI, which is contained within the view component and is made up of HTML, CSS, and TypeScript.
-The Estore-API receives HTTP requests from the view and responds with HTTP answers.
-The view model and the model are both parts of the Estore-API component.
-The view model houses the controller and services, which are both built in Java and make use of the Spring framework.
-Our persistence and application models, which are both written in Java, are included in the model.
-The Estore-API uses I/O to communicate with the storage.
-JSON files constitute the storage.
+The model is the part of the application representing the data layer of our application with classes.
+The model is the format in which information may be saved in a persistent file.
+For example, a User that stores information about users in the form of Object

+The controller is responsible for handling user requests and responses.
+It is what will call the Data Access Object when appropriate to retrieve and add information and perform logic on them.
+The controller is written in Java and makes use of the Spring framework.

+The services are responsible for business logic.

 ### Summary